Bridging Loan - £50K to £50M

 Bridging Loan Overview

 Bridging loans are an excellent solution for filling a temporary financial gap.
 They come in handy when you need to borrow money for a short period.
-These sorts of loans are ideal for time-sensitive transactions (auctions) or when you’re purchasing a new home but haven’t sold your current one yet.
+These types of loans are ideal for time-sensitive transactions (such as auctions) or when you’re purchasing a new home before selling your current one.

 Let’s take a closer look at how a typical bridging loan operates: